jphamgithub/a_path_to_everything/README.md

 12. [Random](#random)
 13. [TV That Changed My Life](#tv-that-changed-my-life)

+OK you're about to really dive in:

+Get you mind right --> Get your money right --> Get fitness in line --> And lots more

 ## Mindset Tips
 - You can do this.
 I grew up on welfare, no parents, and a lot of imposter syndrome.
 Hard work truly does beat natural talent.
 I've had a very non linear career.